nootkan/classic-press-formspammertrap-plugin/README.txt

 * Admin notes are private and not visible to form submitters
 * **Complete removal of all submission data when plugin is uninstalled**

+**🆕 Import/Export Privacy:**
+* Import/export functions are admin-only capabilities
+* All imported data is validated and sanitized before database storage
+* Export files contain only the data you select and filter
+* No automatic sharing or transmission of exported data
+* All import/export operations are logged for security

 **File Upload Privacy:**
 * Uploaded files are automatically protected from direct URL access
 * Files are automatically deleted based on your retention settings